What Is Capacity Management – Guide & Best Practices (2026)

 Capacity management strategies deal with balancing resources effectively to ensure that your supply meets market demand.
 These include identifying excess capacity, managing constraints in current capacity or capacity gaps, performance management, resource optimization, and forecasting future needs.

-Capacity management is one of the basic strategies for supporting effective business processes.
-It ensures that your resources are balanced across various projects or initiatives, promoting efficiency and saving costs.
-It also aims to mitigate risks with forecasting, as well as support change management in case of unexpected internal or external factors.
+Good planning and management of capacity is one of the basic disciplines for supporting effective business processes.
+It ensures that your resources are balanced across various projects or initiatives, promoting efficiency and helping you control costs.
+It also aims to mitigate risks with forecasting, as well as support change management in case of unexpected internal or external factors, so you can grow without losing control of delivery quality or margins.

 What is the role of a capacity manager?